-On Tuesday, June 22nd, IPI together with Women’s Resource and Development Agency (WRDA) is cohosting a virtual policy forum entitled “At the Nexus of Participation and Protection: Risks and Barriers to Women’s Participation in Northern Ireland.”
+On Tuesday, June 22nd, IPI together with Women’s Resource and Development Agency (WRDA) cohosted a virtual policy forum entitled “At the Nexus of Participation and Protection: Risks and Barriers to Women’s Participation in Northern Ireland.”

 The ways that women’s full, equal, and meaningful participation is impacted by threats and violence directly and indirectly related to conflict have not yet been fully considered, yet they are a vital part of the women, peace, and security (WPS) agenda.
 With an overarching goal of advancing gender equality in peace and security, the discussion will highlight the need for the WPS agenda to address “protection” in the context of women’s participation in conflict-affected contexts.
 Of its four pillars, participation and protection have arguably received the most attention, yet the need to address the inter-relationship between the two pillars remains a gap.

-This event will bring together stakeholders from governments, representatives from Northern Ireland’s women’s sector, the UN, and civil society organizations.
+This brought together stakeholders from governments, representatives from Northern Ireland’s women’s sector, the UN, and civil society organizations.

-Dr. Phoebe Donnelly, IPI Senior Fellow and Head of Women, Peace and Security Program
+Dr. Phoebe Donnelly, IPI Research Fellow and Head of Women, Peace and Security Program